Prof Keita Takayama

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

 Born and raised in the heart of Tokyo, I completed all my primary, secondary and university education there and then went on to undertake postgraduate education in North America.
 My first academic job at the University of New England (UNE) brought me to Australia for the first time.
 After teaching at UNE for nearly 12 years, I took up professorship at Graduate School of Education, Kyoto University in Japan.
-After teaching in Kyoto for 4 and half years, I decided to come back to Australia, now working at UniSA Education Futures.
+After teaching in Kyoto for 4 and half years, I decided to come back to Australia, now working at Adelaide University.
 Over the last 25+ years of my teaching career, I have taught primary and secondary students, university students and adults in Australia, Canada, India, Japan and USA.

 While my research topics and themes have constantly evolved over the course of my research career, there ‘appear to be’ three features that are increasingly foregrounded in my work.
 I’d say ‘there appear to be’ here to signal that I did not have a clearly defined purpose of my scholarship at the onset of my career.
 It is more accurate and honest to say that these features have emerged through ongoing retrospective self-reflections.